The project team is an independent body with incorporated status. It is entirely voluntary. The project team consists of

-Bob is a Board member of MyState, an ASX listed financial company.
-He has considerable experience in a wide range of Board and Senior Executive Roles.
-He also has extensive experience with not-for-profit organisations and is a Life Member of the South Hobart Progress Association, a Foundation Supporter of From the Shadows Inc.
+Bob is a Board member of MyState, an ASX listed financial company, and has considerable experience in a wide range of Board and Senior Executive Roles.
+He also has extensive experience with not-for-profit organisations and is an Honorary Life Member of the South Hobart Progress Association.

 Dr Dianne Snowden AM, Secretary

 Dianne is an historian specialising in convict history and the children of the Orphan Schools.
 She is president of the Female Convicts Research Centre Inc. and founder and convenor of the Friends of the Orphan Schools.
 Dianne is also Chair of the Cascades Community Advisory Committee.

 Ros is a family historian with an active interest in convict women and their stories.
 She was a sponsor of the Footsteps towards Freedom project.
 She is treasurer for the Female Convicts Research Centre Inc. and Convict Women’s Press Inc. and serves on the Cascades Community Advisory Committee.
 Ros has over 30 years’ experience with not-for-profit organisations.

 Lorraine Davidson is a retired teacher, a sixth generation Tasmanian with a passion for local history.

 Darryl is a retired solicitor who specialised in corporate law and commercial litigation for 30 years.
 His interest in family history research prompted him to volunteer as a transcriber for the Founders and Survivors project and, more recently, as a member of the committees of the Female Convicts Research Centre Inc. and the Convict Women’s Press Inc.